manshengyang/PolymetricExpression/README.md

       		(Optional) Call playerFacade.stop when you want to stop
       	</li>
       </ol>
-      The playerFacade class also exports other things like the player it uses to provide more control if needed.
+      The playerFacade class also exports other things like the player it uses to provide more detailed control.
 Look at the code for more information.
    </li>
    <li>
       <p>Need more control</p>